Assurena Insurance Agency is an independent insurance brokerage agency that carries some of the best coverage options in the entire New USA.

 Understanding the full checklist in advance helps expats avoid delays or visa refusals during the application process.

-Health insurance is one of the most important requirements for Spain visas for expats, as consulates require private coverage equivalent to the public healthcare system.
+Health insurance is one of the most important requirements for Spain visas and is one of the main rejection reasons for expats, as consulates require private coverage equivalent to the public healthcare system.

 For most non-EU long-stay visas, consulates apply strict health insurance standards.
 A compliant policy typically must be: